 How does a web server relate to the “cloud?”

-For a cloud hosted website, the cloud provider is usually controlling the web server and parts of the web application – unless the customer is using a “Virtual Server” – which is an emulated computer that exists inside of a higher rooted computer.
+For a cloud-hosted website, the cloud provider is usually controlling the web server and parts of the web application – unless the customer is using a “Virtual Server” – an emulated computer that exists inside of a higher-rooted computer.

-The term cloud can also apply to a normal web host, so with any cloud provider, just be sure to know whether you’re buying a server or an application on a server.
+The term cloud can also apply to a normal web host, so with any cloud provider, just be clear whether you’re buying a server or an application on a server.

 What is the difference between a website and web application – and how does it affect a web server?